publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s539m–3.md

         (4) Exclusive authority, in accordance with the customs and laws of the Pueblo, to administer access to the Area for traditional or cultural uses by members of the Pueblo and of other federally-recognized Indian tribes.

-        (5) Such other rights and interests as are recognized in subsection (c) of this section and sections 539m–2, 539m–5, 539m–6, and 539m–7 of this title.
+        (5) Such other rights and interests as are recognized in subsection (c) and sections 539m–2, 539m–5, 539m–6, and 539m–7 of this title.

     (b) __Access__